VoidXH/Cavern/docs/Format definitions/Convolution Box Format.md

         * Merging of channels is allowed, but it is described in two distinct copy entries.
     * 1 - Convolution filter:
+        * 4 bytes: index of the affected channel
         * 4 bytes: length of the convolution in samples (must be a power of 2)
         * Serially: single precision floating point samples of the filter